neo-project/docs/en-us/sc/tutorial/verify.md

-# Contract Authentication Tutorial
+# Verification Contract Tutorial

+When transferring assets out of a smart contract verification account, the consensus nodes execute the contract when validating the transaction.
+If the contract validation is successful (returns the result `true`), then the transaction is confirmed.
+Until the result `true` is received, the transaction will have status unconfirmed.

-This tutorial is based on Visual Studio 2017，please ensure that your Visual Studio is upgraded to the 2017 version.
-Additionally, this tutorial is based on the demo of Smart Contract 2.0, please download and run the **test network** from [GitHub](https://github.com/neo-project/neo-gui/releases).
+This tutorial is based on Visual Studio 2017.
+Ensure that your Visual Studio is upgraded to the 2017 version.
+Additionally, this tutorial is based on the demo of Smart Contract 2.0.
+You need to download the latest [NEO-GUI](https://github.com/neo-project/neo-gui/releases) and run the **test network**.

-The latest **test network** client download address is [NEO-GUI](https://github.com/neo-project/neo-gui/releases).

-## Compile contract script
+## Compiling a contract script

+First of all, refer to [how to use C# to write a smart contract](../getting-started-csharp.md) to compile a smart contract file Test.avm using the following code.

 ```c#
 using Neo.SmartContract.Framework;